purcell/darcs-to-git/README.markdown

  * `--author-map FILENAME`: Allows translations from darcs committer name to Git committer name.
 The input is a YAML map.
-For an example see the output of `--author-map`.
+For an example see the output of `--list-authors`.
 The author map will be stored in the repository and will be re-used for future imports.